barryclark/jekyll-now/_posts/2021-7-29-twilioquiz.md

 ---
 layout: post
-title: Hold on... you can do that?
+title: Hold on..
+You can do that?
+date: 2021-07-29
+description: How can we make our waiting times more fun
+img: old-phone.jpg # Add image post (optional)
+fig-caption: # Add figcaption (optional)
+tags: [Twilio, Javascript]
 ---

 We were recently discussing within the team how to reduce customer frustration during long wait times in our [Twilio Flex](https://www.twilio.com/flex) powered contact centre.
 A few Ideas came to mind.